-- Webinar 1: Diagnostic Testing for HER2, HER3, and TROP2 in Breast, GI, and Lung Cancers: When and How
+- Webinar 1: Diagnostic Testing for HER2, HER3, and TROP2 in Breast Cancer

-- Webinar 2: Targeting HER, HER3, and TROP2 in Breast Cancer
+- Webinar 2: Targeting HER2, HER3, and TROP2 in Breast Cancer

 - Webinar 3: Assessment of HER2 Status and Targeting HER2 in Gastrointestinal Cancers

-- Webinar 4: Experts Answers: Your Questions on Diagnostic Testing for HER2, HER3, and TROP2 and Treatment Implications in Breast, GI, and Lung Cancers
+- Webinar 4: Experts Answer Questions on Diagnostic Testing for HER2, HER3, and TROP2 and Treatment Implications in Breast, GI, and Lung Cancers

 Date / Time

 Michael F. Press, MD, PhD

 Department of Pathology